+From January 2, 2019 to March 31, 2019

+Description All-inclusive Price

-TABLE 1 : From contract award to March 31 2018 Description All-inclusive price 1 Tree pruning for the Valleyfield East, Valleyfield Bridge and Saint-Louis ranges as per the requirements detailed in the Annex A - Statement of Work \$ Total (Exclus les taxes applicables) \$
+1 Pruning for alignments Valleyfield East, Valleyfield Bridge and St. Louis L.F.
+61, 62, 59, 60, 51, 52. according to Annex A - Statement of work \$

+Total (Excludes applicable taxes) \$

-ANNEX " C " INSURANCE CONDITIONS
+ANNEX "C" INSURANCE CONDITIONS

 - 1. The Contractor must obtain Commercial General Liability Insurance, and maintain it in force throughout the duration of the Contract, in an amount usual for a contract of this nature, but for not less than \$2,000,000 per accident or occurrence and in the annual aggregate. - 2.
-The Commercial General Liability policy must include the following: - a.
-Additional Insured: Canada is added as an additional insured, but only with respect to liability arising out of the Contractor's performance of the Contract.
+The Commercial General Liability policy must include the following: - Additional Insured: Canada is added as an additional insured, but only with respect to liability arising out of the Contractor's performance of the Contract.
 The interest of Canada should read as follows: Canada, as represented by Public Works and Government Services Canada. - b.
 Bodily Injury and Property Damage to third parties arising out of the operations of the Contractor. - c.
 Products and Completed Operations: Coverage for bodily injury or property damage arising out of goods or products manufactured, sold, handled, or distributed by the Contractor and/or arising out of operations that have been completed by the Contractor. - d.
 Personal Injury: While not limited to, the coverage must include Violation of Privacy, Libel and Slander, False Arrest, Detention or Imprisonment and Defamation of Character. - e.
 Cross Liability/Separation of Insureds: Without increasing the limit of liability, the policy must protect all insured parties to the full extent of coverage provided.
-Further, the policy must apply to each Insured in the same manner and to the same extent as if a separate policy had been issued to each. - Blanket Contractual Liability: The policy must, on a blanket basis or by specific reference to the Contract, extend to assumed liabilities with respect to contractual provisions. - g.
+Further, the policy must apply to each Insured in the same manner and to the same extent as if a separate policy had been issued to each. - f.
+Blanket Contractual Liability: The policy must, on a blanket basis or by specific reference to the Contract, extend to assumed liabilities with respect to contractual provisions. - g.
 Employees and, if applicable, Volunteers must be included as Additional Insured. - h.
-Employers' Liability (or confirmation that all employees are covered by Worker's compensation (WSIB) or similar program) - Broad Form Property Damage including Completed Operations: Expands the Property Damage coverage to include certain losses that would otherwise be excluded by the standard care, custody or control exclusion found in a standard policy. - Notice of Cancellation: The Insurer will endeavour to provide the Contracting Authority thirty (30) days written notice of policy cancellation. - k.
+Employers' Liability (or confirmation that all employees are covered by Worker's compensation (WSIB) or similar program) - i.
+Broad Form Property Damage including Completed Operations: Expands the Property Damage coverage to include certain losses that would otherwise be excluded by the standard care, custody or control exclusion found in a standard policy. - j.
+Notice of Cancellation: The Contractor will provide the Contracting Authority thirty (30) days prior written notice of policy cancellation or any changes to the insurance policy. - k.
 If the policy is written on a claims-made basis, coverage must be in place for a period of at least 12 months after the completion or termination of the Contract. - I. Owners' or Contractors' Protective Liability: Covers the damages that the Contractor becomes legally obligated to pay arising out of the operations of a subcontractor. - m.
 Non-Owned Automobile Liability Coverage for suits against the Contractor resulting from the use of hired or non-owned vehicles. - n.
 Advertising Injury: While not limited to, the endorsement must include coverage piracy or misappropriation of ideas, or infringement of copyright, trademark, title or slogan.